xingmingyu123456/KnowledgeSwapping/README.md

 # KnowledgeSwapping
-This is the official code implementation of Knowledge Swapping via Learning and Unlearning.
+This is the official code implementation of Knowledge Swapping via Learning and Unlearning(https://arxiv.org/pdf/2502.08075).
 Knowledge Swapping is a novel
 task designed to selectively regulate knowledge of a pretrained model by enabling the forgetting